aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getLastDataCell() {#getLastDataCell--}

+<b>@deprecated.</b> Please use the 'lastDataCell' property instead.
 Gets the last non-blank cell in the row.

 ```javascript
 getLastDataCell() : Cell;